CuriousLearner/fuel-dine-web/README.md

 __Version:__ 0.1.0

-Decide where the team should dine in the restaurant.
+Decide where the team should go for lunch.
+This is an MVP.

 The API `docs` are available at [docs](http://localhost:8000/docs) once the server is running locally.